hernan-alvarado/hernan-alvarado/README.md

-- 👋 Hi, I’m @alvaradohernan
+- 👋 Hi, I’m Hernán Alvarado.
-- 👀 I’m interested in learning JavaScript
+- 👀 I’m interested in learning JavaScript.
 - 🌱 I’m currently learning to be a Full Stack JavaScript Dev.